laidstall1/laidstall1-Foodly/README.md

 - Firebase for the backend
 - Stripe to make payment

-## install cocoapods and do a pod install to include all dependencies
+## Install cocoapods and do a pod install to include all dependencies